ICO Networking event

 On Friday morning we will organise several workshops.
 All visitors to the Graduate Spring School can attend the workshops.
 Each workshop can accommodate up to 25 people.
 PhDs will be admitted first, on the remaining spots there will be room for attending (associate/senior) Fellows.
 Anyone can therefore register.
 We will let you know in early April who has been placed in which workshop.

-Workshop leader: Joost Jansen in de Wal – University of Amsterdam –
+Workshop leaders: Joost Jansen in de Wal & Thijmen van Alphen – University of Amsterdam –

 PhD candidates experience the final phase of their project in different ways.
 The end is in sight.
 For some it is a relief or a culmination, for others it is a reality check.
 In any case, completing a dissertation often takes pressure.
 After all, it has to be finished (but research is never finished!).
 Also, the search for a follow-up job often starts to take concrete shape in the final year of your PhD.
 Besides completing the dissertation itself, defending it is something that PhD students may experience differently.
 For some it is a holiday equivalent to a wedding day, for others it is a formality or is experienced as hazing.
 The defence is best when you can stand up for your thesis with verve, in front of your colleagues, family and friends, and have an inspired conversation about it with your committee.
 But how do you create air and space within yourself for this?
 In this workshop, we will discuss how to arrange the final phase of your PhD in a pleasant way.
 We will address questions such as: How do you plan this phase?
 What is a good way to look at (the writing of) your introduction and discussion chapter?
 What can you consider when putting together a (reading) committee?
 What expectations are best to go into your defence with?
 And how do you manage your supervisors during the final stage?
 Of course, there is also plenty of room for discussing your own input.